ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 - Mark Incomplete
 - Save the item

-What you now have is an inconsistent, confusing interface.
+**What you now have is an inconsistent, confusing interface.**

-Given that you're not able to inject services into an entity and you need a service to send notifications, obviously the only way to regain consistency is to move everything to domain services.
-Congratulations, your domain objects are just DTOs and you have all the problems of the [previous article](/domain-modeling-anemic-models/).
+Given that you're not able to inject services into an entity and you need a service to send notifications, obviously *the only way to regain consistency is to move everything to domain services*. **Congratulations**, your domain objects are just DTOs and **you have all the problems of the [previous article](/domain-modeling-anemic-models/).**

 ## Encapsulation